 How to Grow Weigela

 As with any shrub planting, learn the mature size of the bush and allow room in the landscape for its full growth.
 Roots need room to grow and only so much pruning for size is effective.
-Weigela Florida grows to 10 feet in height and 10 feet across and around, so leave that much room when planting the small shrub from a two gallon pot.
+Weigela Florida grows to 10 feet in height and 10 feet across and around, so leave that

 Plant Weigela in a full sun area for the greatest show of springtime blooms from the growing Weigela.
 Weigela may also be planted in light shade, flowering will not be as abundant, but blooms will appear.